 How much screen time do your kids get each day?

-Although internet access can be a great help in developing and educating teens and preteens, it can also be dangerous if we are not paying attention.
+Although internet access can be a great help in developing and educating kids, bringing potential benefits in terms of connection and creativity, it can also be extremely dangerous for children and teens.

 Your kids spend almost as much time using social media each day as they spend learning in school.
 What are kids doing online?